 In 1979, Jones produced and directed "The Bugs Bunny/Road Runner Movie," a feature length film composed of classic Jones’ cartoons along with new animated sequences.
 In 1980-81, Jones produced, directed and wrote two Bugs Bunny specials for CBS, "Bugs Bunny's Bustin’ Out All Over," and"Daffy Duck’s Thanks-For-Giving Special."

 Jones has been honored with retrospectives at the British Film Institute, the Kennedy Film Center, the American Film Institute, and The New York Museum of Modern Art, The Museum of the Moving Image in London, and many other cultural centers worldwide.
-Also, in a recent visit to Washington, D.C., he was received by President Bill Clinton in the Oval Office.
+He was also received in the late 90's in a visit to Washington, D.C., by President Bill Clinton in the Oval Office.